The Most Common Cybercrime Trick: Social Engineering Explained

 How to Recognize Social Engineering Attempts

-Red Flag | What It Looks Like |
+| Warning Sign | What It Looks Like |

-Urgency | "Click now before it’s too late!" |
+| Urgency | “Click now before it’s too late” |

-Poor Grammar | Misspelled words or awkward phrases |
+| Poor Grammar | Spelling mistakes or awkward wording |

-Unknown Sender | An email from someone you don’t recognize |
+| Unknown Sender | Messages from unfamiliar sources |

-Too Good to Be True | "Win $10,000 now!" |
+| Too Good to Be True | Promises of free money or prizes |

-How to Protect Yourself
+How to Protect Yourself from Social Engineering

 1. Always Verify

-2. Use Multi-Factor Authentication (MFA)
+2. Enable Multi-Factor Authentication (MFA)

-4. Be Skeptical of Unexpected Offers
+4. Be Skeptical

-5. Install Security Software
+5. Use Security Software

-Bonus: What To Do If You’ve Been ScammedDon’t panic
+What to Do If You’ve Been Scammed

 - Change your passwords immediately

-- Contact your bank
+- Contact your bank or service provider

-- Run a full antivirus scan
+- Run a full security scan on your device

 Conclusion